Alisasu3/Machine-learning-zoomcamp-learning/12-capstone-project/README.md

 ## 🍎 Fruit Classifier – Deep Learning Image Classification Project
 ## 📌 Problem Description

-The goal of this project is to build an image classification system that can automatically identify different types of fruits from images.
+The objective of this project is to develop an image classification system capable of accurately identifying different types of fruits from images using deep learning techniques.

-This solution can be used in scenarios such as:

-Automated fruit recognition in retail or smart agriculture

-Educational demonstrations of computer vision and transfer learning

-A lightweight example of deploying deep learning models in containers

-The project focuses on simplicity, correctness, and reproducibility, while demonstrating best practices in deep learning model training, validation, and deployment.
+The project emphasizes simplicity, correctness, and reproducibility, while showcasing best practices in model training, validation, and deployment.

 ## 📊 Dataset
 Source